Leica Ultravid 8x42 HD Plus review

 There is a bit more peripheral crescent flaring then in the other four.
 This makes the image a bit nervous looking against the sun.
 On overcast days and especially in the twilight the image is very quiet.
 Despite the peripheral flaring the Ultravid manages to keep very low veiling glare levels in the image center under most conditions, yielding beautiful high macrocontrast.

 is something to marvel at, in fact these are the nicest colours I have seen in a binocular.
-I am sure the high transmission is essential for this impression - see below.
 Fitting with the high macro- and microcontrast we have together with the Nikon EDG the most saturated colours of all six 8x tested, neutral with a little touch of warmth, chrystal clear, vibrant.
-These "plasma coatings" work extraordinary well.
-The Ultravid 8x32 HD Plus has a bit more red in its colour reproduction.
+These "plasma coatings" seem to work extraordinary well.

-One sunny autumn afternoon I was out with the Ultravid and the EDG, and almost immediately stopped using the EDG because it is visibler darker.
+One sunny autumn afternoon I was out with the Ultravid and the EDG, and almost immediately stopped using the EDG because it appeared darker and duller.
 But the real eyeopener came with twilight.
 I was watching the crowns of poplars with the last yellow leaves, just after sunset, with crows flying in to roost.
 While the Nikon EDG view looked colourful, extremely sharp and contrasty, it also looked dark and lifeless.
 Seen with the Ultravid, the leaves seemed to burn in a most wonderful, vivid glow.
-I have repeated such observations often since.
-This is exactly the same phenomenon which made me drop the Nikon SE in favour of the Swarovski Habicht.
+Same comparing SLC with EDG.

 is a classic strong pincushion, so panning and tilting are without rolling ball issues, although somehow the Zeiss HT has a nicer behaviour with even less warping.